|

 and password?

-Your arm/disarm code is the 4 to 6 digit code that you enter into your system's keypad to
+digit code that you enter into your system's keypad to arm and

-will also need a password to make changes to your account.
+need a password to make changes to your account.
 Top

 How do I change or add instructions for my alarm